Enter1he/ranDOOM/README.md

 # ranDOOM
-a table random number generator based on original DOOM randomizer
+a lua library for generating numbers with DOOM-style table algorithm

 ## Explanation